Babies were born to breastfeed! Breastfeeding:

 Resources for Breastfeeding Families

 - The Utah WIC Program provides supplemental foods, lactation specialists, peer counselors, and breastpumps to eligible mothers.
-For more information and links to additional resources, go to www.health.utah.gov/wic/breastfeeding.html
+The Utah WIC Program has additional information.

 - La Leche League of Utah provides mother-to-mother support groups and information